galkalder/galkalder/README.md

-Hello there!
+ # Hello there!
 My name is Gal Kalder. 👋🤓

-About me
+## About me

-I'm a Full Stack Web Developer from Israel and I'm practicing and passionate about all things JavaScript.
+I'm a Full Stack Web Developer from Israel and I'm practicing and passionate about all things JavaScript.<br>

 From 2016 to 2020, I was self-employed and engaged in online advertising.
 I helped to create landing pages and find clients for Israeli and International companies.
 I have worked with AdCombo, WeSell, ClickOn companies and with private clients.
 In 2020, I decided to switch to a web developer and studied Full Stack Developer at John Bryce College.